Development and extension of a monochromatic neutron beamline for neutron polarimetry device characterization at the Spallation Neutron Source: Introduction

 \section{Introduction}

-Neutron beams with well-defined spin states are essential for probing magnetic phenomena, testing fundamental symmetries, and advancing neutron scattering techniques.
-The ability to produce, manipulate, and analyze polarized neutron beams relies on a suite of sophisticated polarimetry devices, including spin filters, polarizers, and spin flippers.
+Neutron beams with well-defined spin states are essential for probing magnetic phenomena, understanding fundamental symmetries, and advancing neutron scattering techniques.
+Searches for the neutron's electric dipole moment (nEDM) require detailed understanding and control of magnetic fields to minimize systematic effects; polarized neutron transport serves as a sensitive probe for characterizing these fields, and the performance of polarimetry devices for this characterization therefore impacts the sensitivity of such measurements to new sources of fundamental symmetry violation~\cite{Ahmed2019}.
+Polarized neutron beta decay experiments, such as the pNab experiment, rely on precise knowledge of the beam polarization, measured using polarimetry devices, to extract fundamental weak interaction parameters~\cite{Baessler2025}.
+In condensed matter physics, polarized neutron scattering techniques depend on high-performance polarization hardware for resolving magnetic structures and spin excitations in complex materials~\cite{Wang2018}.
+The ability to produce, manipulate, and analyze polarized neutron beams relies on a suite of sophisticated polarimetry devices such as spin filters, polarizers, and spin flippers.
 The performance and reliability of these devices must be rigorously characterized under realistic beam conditions to ensure their suitability for deployment in high precision experiments.

+Dedicated beamlines for the development and testing of neutron polarization instrumentation exist at neutron science facilities such as the HB-2D Polarized Neutron Development beamline~\cite{Crow2016} at the High Flux Isotope Reactor (HFIR) and PHADES (Polarized $^{3}$He And Detector Experiment Station)~\cite{nist_phades} at the NIST Center for Neutron Research.
+These facilities have demonstrated the value of dedicated beamlines for neutron polarization R\&D. In this light, a complementary capability at the Spallation Neutron Source (SNS) is desirable for the following reasons: the pulsed time-of-flight beam structure of the SNS differs fundamentally from reactor-based continuous sources, and devices intended for deployment on SNS instruments benefit from characterization under the same beam conditions they will encounter in production.
+A dedicated polarimetry test beamline at the SNS therefore fills an important gap, enabling device optimization and cross-calibration in a pulsed spallation source environment.

-At the Spallation Neutron Source (SNS), a monochromatic neutron beamline has been constructed to provide wavelength selected neutrons for a variety of applications.
+At the SNS, a monochromatic neutron beamline has been constructed to provide wavelength selected neutrons for a variety of applications.
 Recognizing the need for a dedicated beamline to test and optimize neutron polarimetry devices, we have extended this beamline, creating a flexible experimental area where devices can be installed, aligned, and systematically studied.
 This extension includes a neutron flight tube, collimation and shielding, and a suite of diagnostic detectors, enabling precise control over beam properties and environmental conditions.